The History of the Talmud - What is the Talmud? What is

 "Providentially, in the course of the Parthian war, Marcus Aurelius met Rabbi [Yehudah HaNasi], and they became friends and eventually confidants ...
 Marcus Aurelius consulted with his friend in Judah on matters of state policy as well as on personal questions ...

 "The years of Marcus Aurelius' reign, ending in his death in 180, was the high-water mark in the intercourse between Rome and the Jews.
 The Jews, under the leadership of Rabbi [Yehudah HaNasi], would use this period of blissful respite to prepare themselves for the struggle of darker days surely lurking around the corner."

 At this time -- circa 170-200 CE -- the Mishna was born.

 What is the Mishna?

 In past installments we discussed the fact that at Mount Sinai the Jewish people received the Written Torah and the Oral Torah.
+(See Part 11.)
 The Oral Torah was the oral explanation of how the written laws should be executed and followed.

-The Oral Torah passed from generation to generation and was never written down(2).
-Why?
+The Oral Torah passed from generation to generation and was never written down.
+(See Part 26 and Part 32) Why?
 Because the Oral Torah was meant to be fluid.
 The principles stayed the same, but the application of those principles was meant to be adapted to all types of new circumstances.

-Rabbi Yehudah HaNasi finished the Mishna in ca. 190 CE in the town of Tzipori in the Galilee.
+Rabbi Yehudah HaNasi finished the Mishna in 219 CE in the town of Tzipori in the Galilee.
 You can visit the site today which is very interesting from an archeological perspective.
-At a site called Beit She’arim (where the Sanhedrin had previously been located prior to its move to Tzipori), there is a vast number of burial caves carved into the side of a mountain.
-Based on evidence found at the site, archaeologists believe that one of these caves contains the grave of Rabbi Yehudah HaNasi, along with many other great scholars of that time.
+At a place called Beit She'arim, archeologists found a series of catacombs at the side of a mountain.
+And they actually found his tomb, with his name on it, along with many other great scholars of that time.